Dusty Robotics utilizes the ION/CME N-Series Drive

 Position Control Loop

-Figure 1a: Position PID loop
+Figure 1a: PID Position Control Loop Diagram

-PI Velocity Loop
+Figure 1b: PI Velocity Control Loop Diagram

-Figure 2: PI Current loop
+Figure 2: PI Current Control Loop Diagram

 Why is this?
 One reason is that for a PID loop to output anything, it must have an error to operate on.
-So, by definition, the motion will have a non-zero position error.
+So by definition the motion will have a non-zero position error.
 Another reason is that real-world systems must balance the desire for high accuracy with the need for stable, non-oscillating motion operating over all executed profiles, and all loads.
 PID gains ultimately represent a compromise between these various goals.

 Position Control with Feedforward